Looking for the best way to build your brand and grow your business? You should consider starting a podcast on YouTube.

 According to the NAB study we mentioned earlier, 41.3 percent of regular podcast listeners have made a purchase after hearing a sponsored message on a podcast.
 Because listeners know and like the host, they trust the recommendations they make.

 When promoting your products on your podcast, send listeners to a landing page where they can learn more.

 When you run your business on Kajabi, for example, you have a landing page builder that makes it easy to create automated funnels for your digital products.
 This makes it easy to monetize your podcast with sales of your own products.

 Your podcast doesn’t have to be heavily scripted or studio quality to be successful.

-Two of the most successful podcasts on YouTube are The Joe Rogan Experience and the Rooster Teeth Podcast.
+One of the most successful podcasts on YouTube is the Rooster Teeth Podcast.

 Both of these popular shows are entertaining and provide value to their audience.
 Consider your audience: What do they need?
 How can you meet that need?